pyhys/minimalmodbus/trunk/README.txt

     heatercontroller.set_sp_loop1(NEW_TEMPERATURE)

-Serial port parameters
+Serial port parameters default values

-instrument.baudrate
+instrument.baudrate = 19200 # Baud
-instrument.timeout
+instrument.timeout = 0.05 # seconds
-instrument.parity
+instrument.parity = serial.PARITY_NONE
 instrument.bytesize = 8
 instrument.stopbits = 1
-instrument.address
+instrument.address # this is the slave address number instrument.portname # this is the port name

+CHANGE THIS
-instrument.portname !!!! was .port
+NOTE:    instrument.portname was .port

 Dependencies
 ------------
 This module relies on pySerial to do the heavy lifting, and it is the only dependency.
-You can find is at the Python package index: http://pypi.python.org/pypi/pyserial
+You can find it at the Python package index: http://pypi.python.org/pypi/pyserial

 Download
 --------